BRISTOL RECORD SOCIETY

 Note: Many of the pamphlets were reprinted.
 The digitized versions found below were taken from the best available copy, which may be a reprint.

 From 1953-1971, the University of Bristol’s Department of Extra-Mural Studies (later, Department of Adult Education) produced nine volumes of document transcriptions and mini research studies.
 These were typed-up, a small number were copied and they were then deposited at local libraries.
 The standard of the work is variable, so the user would be wise to employ the material with caution.
 Nevertheless, the Notes do contain document transcriptions and basic research not found elsewhere.
-Since few are aware of this resource, details are reproduced below:
+Since few are aware of this resource, details are reproduced below, including the Bristol Reference Library ID: